-Honoring the swing-off of the United States U.S. Open, the culinary homage was a one of a kind event.
-An emblem of taste, décor and virtual reality, Midtown’s W Hotel illuminated craft and handiwork Thursday night was most noteworthy.
-‘Okinawa sweet potato ravioli’ from Megu and corn-olive ‘Esquitas’ by Salvation Taco and truffle-mushroom gnocchi from Davio’s certainly wins ‘pervasive smell’ award.
-And Fruity aromas, in addition of forks a meat and olives, wine and more—music and tennis nets, balls, and lean-tan players sprinkled fireworks aux palais.
-As a result, fractals of taste same as—abounded and seems like richly as strategic as the sportsmanship sailing the night.
+Honoring the swing-off of the United States U.S. Open, Citi Taste of Tennis’ culinary homage was a one of a kind event.
+An emblem of taste, décor and virtual reality sponsored by Citibank, Midtown’s W Hotel hosted a most noteworthy culinary craft- Thursday night.
+From ‘Okinawa sweet potato ravioli’ to Megu and corn-olive ‘Esquitas’ by Salvation Taco, the truffle-mushroom gnocchi by Davio’s certainly wins the ‘pervasive smell’ award.
+Fruity aromas in addition to crudo meat, olives, wine and more—music and tennis nets, balls, and lean-tan players sprinkled fireworks aux palais.
+Fractals of taste certainly abounded as richly and strategically as the sportsmanship applauded throughout the night.

 Caribbean and Jamaican, Mexican and Italian, Japanese and American led the taste-spectacle.
-But seems like each had overstepped their boundaries, unconsciously merging into the Mediterranean, Spanish, Italian and French.
+Each overstepped its bounds, however, unconsciously merging into the Mediterranean, Spanish, Italian and French.
 Drums beat in the courts of one another, resounding adjacent or colonial brands.
-While i had My personal fave–‘Eggs å la Mediterraneenne’, via Antoine Westermann of Le Coq Rico.
-Hence, almost had me thinking ‘Mexican’ for a while.
-As a result, stumbled upon its title.
-Then maybe there was Frances Teriga’s addictive sweet potato ravioli.
-Apparently from ‘Okinawa’; ravioli, dunked into cream and couture-green, olive oil.
-While i wondered just when and how Japanese culture adopted the #1 ranked most common global food—Pasta– as its own.
-Cultural fractals persist all around.
-So, it is up to us to mechanically savor their sequence, with or without global politics, culinary conquest and stigmata.
+My personal favorite was the ‘Eggs å la Mediterraneenne’, via Antoine Westermann of Le Coq Rico.
+Then there was Frances Teriga’s addictive sweet potato ravioli, while ‘Okinawa’s ravioli dunked into cream and couture-green olive oil had me wondering just when and how Japanese culture adopted the #1 ranked most common global food ‘pasta’ as its own.
+Cultural fractals persist all around– and so it is up to us to savor their sequence and delicate re-appropriateness.